K-G-Witt/TAAPS/README.md

 * [Self-Harm Monitoring System for Victoria](https://pmc.ncbi.nlm.nih.gov/articles/PMC7765445/)
 * [Victorian Emergency Minimum Dataset (VEMD)](https://www.health.vic.gov.au/data-reporting/victorian-emergency-minimum-dataset-vemd)

-Linkage was conducted via the Australian Institute of Health and Welfare (AIHW) using the National Linkage Map, with clerical review to ensure high-quality matching.
+Linkage was conducted by the Australian Institute of Health and Welfare (AIHW) and the Centre for Victorian Data Linkage (CVDL) using Australia's National Linkage Map, with clerical review to ensure high-quality matching.

 A fuller [description of these data sources] as well as the [entity relationship diagram (ERD)](https://github.com/K-G-Witt/TAAPS/blob/main/TAAPS_EntityRelationshipDiagram.pdf) between the data sources used in this project is provided within this repo.